Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

 \subsection{Organization of the paper}

-Section 2 is devoted to recollections of basic constructions from \cite{GRW 14} and a new construction (Subsection \ref{subsection: spaces of manifolds with homology data}) that enables us to topologize the category $\Cob^{\mathcal{L}}_{\theta}$.
-In Section 3 we define cobordism categories comprised of highly connected odd-dimensional manifolds.
-We construct the embedding $\mathcal{M}_{2n+1} \hookrightarrow \Cob_{\theta^{n}}(S^{2n}, S^{2n})$ used in the statement of Theorem A and we also describe the relationship between $\mathcal{M}_{2n+1}$ and the stable moduli space $\mb{B}_{\infty}$.
-In Section 4 we define the category $\Cob^{\mathcal{L}}_{\theta}$ and show how to derive Theorem A and its corollaries from a number of technical results whose proofs make up the rest of the paper.
-After Section 5 constructs the $\Gamma$-space structure on $B\Cob^{\mathcal L}_\theta$, Sections 6 and 7 contain preliminary technicalities, which enable us to apply the parametrized surgery techniques of \cite{GRW 14} in the final three sections.
+Section \ref{section: Cobordism categories an spaces of manifolds} is devoted to recollections about spaces of submanifolds and the extension of their definition to include homological data.
+In Section \ref{section: cobordism categories} we repeat the definition of the usual cobordism category, explain those steps in the program of Galatius and Randal-Williams that also work in odd dimension.
+In Section \ref{sec 4} we define the category $\Cob^{\mathcal{L}}_{\theta}$ and show how to derive Theorem A and its corollaries from a number of technical results whose proofs make up the rest of the paper: Section \ref{subsection: infinite loopspaces} constructs the $\Gamma$-space structure on $B\Cob^{\mathcal L}_{2n+1}$, Sections \ref{section: A substitute for the cobordism category} and \ref{section: preliminaries on surgery} contain preliminary technicalities, which enable us to apply the parametrized surgery techniques of \cite{GRW 14} in the final three sections.

+The paper is not meant to be read in isolation: To avoid lengthy repetitions of established material we shall make frequent use of the terminology and results of the two papers \cite{GRW 09} and \cite{GRW 14}.
+For example in several places we will only indicate which parts of a definition needs to be changed.
+The reader is therefore advised to have copies of both papers close by.